-- Ensure your nails should be clean, natural and trimmed short.
+- Ensure your nails are clean, natural and trimmed short.
 Artificial nails or nail polish are generally not acceptable as they are a risk spread of microorganisms and infectious agents.
-Long nails are also a skin tear risk for elderly patients with fragile skin.
+Long nails are also a skin tear risk for patients with fragile skin.

-- Ensure you are compliant with host health service’s policy before deciding to wear facial or body piercings.
+- Ensure you are compliant with relevant organisational policy about facial or body piercings.

 - Review the Nursing and Midwifery Board’s ‘Social media: How to meet your obligations under the National Law’ guidance and ANMF’s ‘Use of social media and online networking’ guidelines before your placement.
-It doesn’t matter if your privacy settings are set high, your posts may be forwarded, potentially leaving you responsible for damage caused by such content.
+It doesn’t matter if your privacy settings are set high, your posts may be screenshot and forwarded, potentially leaving you responsible for damage caused by such content.

 - Punctuality is important.
 If you’re not on time, you may be sent home.
 If you are running late, be sure to let your placement contact know as soon as you can.

 - Don’t forget to dispose patient handover sheets in the confidential waste bin at the end of your shift.

 - Be clear, courteous and professional.
 Don’t use shorthand or slang.
 Ensure that your facilitators are informed about your nursing/midwifery care and what activities and assessments you have completed.